-According to Samantha Bradbeer, archivist and historian for Hallmark Cards, Inc., two early valentines-makers pioneered the manufacture and distribution of cards in Britain and the United States—Jonathan King of London and Esther Howland of Worcester, Massachusetts.
+According to Samantha Bradbeer, archivist and historian for Hallmark Cards, Inc., two early valentines makers pioneered the manufacture and distribution of cards in Britain and the United States—Jonathan King of London and Esther Howland of Worcester, Massachusetts.
 “King pioneered decorative lace paper and unusual design using bits of tinsel, feathers and flowers as accents.
 Howland, inspired by English lace valentines, began making elaborate valentines which sold for as much as $50 each in the 1850s,” explains Bradbeer.

 While the U.S. tradition of exchanging valentines didn’t ramp up until after the Civil War, across the pond the valentine craze began in earnest around the same time as postal reform.
 Britain’s Uniform Penny Post, which allowed anyone in England to send something in the mail for just one penny, went into effect on January 10, 1840.
-One year later, the public sent nearly a half million valentines.
-In 1871, London’s post office processed 1.2 million cards.
+One year later, the public sent nearly half a million valentines.
+In 1871, London’s post office processed some 1.2 million cards.
 The number might have been higher, but postmasters sometimes confiscated vinegar valentines, deeming them too vulgar for delivery.

-Postal workers were not the only ones rattled by their nastiness of vinegar cards.
+Postal workers were not the only ones rattled by the nastiness of vinegar cards.
 “There are contemporary accounts from memoirs and newspapers that show that fist fights and court cases, suicide and attempted murder resulted,” says Pollen.
 The Pall Mall Gazette of London published a story in 1885 about a husband who shot his estranged wife after she sent him a vinegar valentine.